Here's What You Need To Know About Infinity Stones Before The New Avengers Movie

 What It Looks Like: A human woman.

 What It Does: Wears the Gap to the Oscars, famously.
 And nowadays?
-Rocks the hell out of a Disaster Artist cameo, and gives a great interview in a sweater to which attention must be paid.
+Rocks the hell out of a Disaster Artist cameo and gives a great interview in a sweater to which attention must be paid.

 Where It Is Now: Not getting the work it deserves, HOLLYWOOD.